dreamywashere/gc-spammer/README.md

 # Group Chat Spammer For Discord

-Free and public gc spammer (relase soon cuz i have to update it a bit)
+Free and public gc spammer, TMMRW ILL UPDATE MORE im in a hurry

 # Fast af
 https://streamable.com/5fvkzj